BrightChamps Logo

 How to Calculate Percent Error?

 Percent error calculation is a simple method to find the variation between two values, one is the experimental value, and the other is the actual value.
 Percent error is a commonly used concept in various fields to estimate the accuracy of results.
-By following three steps, we can find the percent error.
-The steps are listed below:

-Step 3: Multiply the value by 100.
+Step 3: Multiply the ratio by 100 to get the percentage.

 Professor Greenline from BrightChamps

-History of Percent Error
+Importance of Percent Error

 When calculating data, the results can be different from the actual answers.
 To solve this problem, we use percent error to analyze the error and the accuracy of the answer.
 Students who focus on laboratory research can determine how far their experimental values match the actual values.